 Don’t Submit your work too early

-Check the terms and conditions usually an organiser will only accept your first entry so make sure it’s the final version of your work you submit make sure you have done all your proofing and editing before you send, once it has gone there is no changing your mind.
-Organisers don’t have time to sort through hundreds of entries to look for your previous version or the inclination to see which version is the latest!
+Check the terms and conditions, usually an organiser will only accept your first entry, so make sure it’s the final version of your work you submit.
+Make sure you have done all your proofing and editing before you send, once it has gone there is no changing your mind.
+Organisers don’t have time to sort through hundreds of entries to look for your previous version or have the inclination to see which version is the latest!